Top 12 Difference between Private and Public Administration & Similarities

 Similarities Between Public and Private Administration:

-There are tried to give an explanation of the similarities between public and private administration through some important bullet points.
+There are tried to explain the similarities between public and private administration through some important bullet points.
 Such as:-

-• Both the business and government administration depends on planning, budget, delegation, organization, control, and other national strategies.
+• Both the business and government administration depend on planning, budget, delegation, organization, control, and other national strategies.
 Both use common skills such as account protection, file maintenance, etc.

 Conclusion:

-After discussing the difference between private and public administration, private administration is a business procedure, henceforward careful as business administration.
+After discussing the difference between private and public administration, private administration is a business procedure, henceforward, careful as business administration.
 On the contrary, public administration runs in a governmental setting, which is why it is also known as government administration.
 Both of them play a crucial role in contributing to the development of society in different ways.
-Furthermore, the measurement of progress, results, and performance thereof can do using different procedures.
+Furthermore, the measurement of progress, results, and performance thereof can be done using different procedures.

 Related Articles